AID: Attention Interpolation of Text-to-Image Diffusion: Introduction

+A direct approach to traverse the conditioning space is interpolating in the text embedding itself~\cite{yang2024impus, zhang2023diffmorpher,kawar2023imagic}.
+Such an approach often has sub-optimal results (see the first row of Fig.~\ref{fig:justification}).
+A closer analysis reveals that interpolating the text embedding is mathematically equivalent to interpolating the keys and values of the cross-attention module between the text and image space.
+Our analysis further reveals that the keys and values in self-attention impose a stronger influence than cross-attention, which may explain why text embedding interpolation fails to produce consistent results.

-To address these issues, we introduce a novel framework, Attention Interpolation of Diffusion (AID), which consists of several innovations to enhance the quality of conditional interpolation: 1) Replacing the standard attention with a dual (inner/outer) interpolated-attention mechanism to maintain essential visual features from both source images, thereby improving consistency; 2) Combining interpolated-attention with self-attention to further enhance consistency and image fidelity; 3) proposing Beta distribution selection along the interpolation path to increase smoothness.
-We also re-conceptualize the interpolation as a condition-dependent generative process and introduce 4) Prompt-guided Attention Interpolation of Diffusion (PAID).
+Based on our analysis, we introduce a novel framework: Attention Interpolation of Diffusion (AID) models for conditional interpolation.
+AID enhances interpolation quality with (1) a fused interpolated attention mechanism on both cross-attention and self-attention layers to improve consistency and fidelity and (2) a Beta-distribution-based sample selection along the interpolation path for interpolation smoothness.
+Additionally, we introduce (3) Prompt-guided Attention Interpolation of Diffusion (PAID) models to further guide the interpolation via a text description of the path itself.

-Our method is training-free and the experimental results affirm that it significantly enhances the smoothness, consistency, and fidelity of the interpolated sequences across various conditions, as illustrated in Figures~\ref{fig:intro},~\ref{fig:outer_inner}, and~\ref{fig:laion}.
-AID effectively manages interpolation between different concepts or spatial layouts using inner or outer interpolated attention and can be further tailored with prompt guidance, as demonstrated in our results.
+Experiments on various state-of-the-art diffusion models~\cite{podell2023sdxl, rombach2022high,chen2023pixartalpha} highlight our approach's effectiveness (see samples in Fig.~\ref{fig:intro} and more in Appx.~\ref{asec:qualitative}) without any additional training.